Trip Leader Profile: Véronique from Provence

 What are your passions, hobbies, and interests?

-I have many hobbies and interests including cooking, knitting, sowing, gardening, and furniture repair.
+I have many hobbies and interests including cooking, knitting, sewing, gardening, and furniture repair.
 And I’m currently taking lessons on book binding, calligraphy, and ballet.
 The one I love the most is cooking but knitting would be a close second.
 Both hobbies come from my grandmothers and my parents.
 Everyone in my family likes to cook and my parents are still obsessed by food!
 I started to cook at the age of 12 by learning to bake cakes.
 When I travel, I love to take pictures and notes about what I eat.
 12 years ago I attended cooking school to gain more professional knowledge and even received a degree, though I didn’t want to pursue it as a profession—I like my job too much!
 I enjoy cooking for my friends and family, and making preserves, especially jams.
 I have a huge closet full of jars of jam that I’ve made—a gift that I always give when friends and family visit me.

 What does being a VBT Trip Leader mean to you?